 PMA is proud to present a section from one of art pioneer Jo Hanson's best known works, Crab Orchard Cemetery, a re-creation of her family's ancestral graveyard in Illinois.
-The original show premiered in 1974 at the Corcoran Gallery of Art in Washington, DC.
+This piece and others in the show were left to us by Jo Hanson's estate a few years after her death in 2007.
+Crab Orchard Cemetery originally premiered in 1974 at the Corcoran Gallery of Art in Washington, DC.
 In the 1980s, the exhibition toured other museums, including the San Francisco Museum of Modern Art and the Utah Museum of Fine Arts.
 There Are Many Mansions, a piece from the Crab Orchard series, is in the permanent collection of SFMoMA.

 Jo Hanson (1918-2007) came to prominence in the early 1970s in San Francisco as an artist and activist and was a pioneering spirit in both the environmental and feminist art movements.
 After moving into a dilapidated Victorian house on Buchanan Street which she restored to landmark status, Hanson turned her efforts toward cleaning up her litter-strewn streets.
 Her personal act of sweeping one sidewalk turned into a celebrated public art practice and city-wide anti-liter campaign, Over time Hanson expanded her work beyond her neighborhood, and organized community street sweepings, a children’s anti-litter art campaign for City Hall, and led a famous bus tour of San Francisco street dumping sites.
 Hanson’s community-inclusive strategies set precedents in public “ecoart,” created models for younger artists, and provided a representational voice in City Hall for those living in disenfranchised neighborhoods.